whitebrick/whitebrick-cloud/README.md

 whitebrick-cloud is a serverless application that adds multi-tenant DDL and access control functions to [Hasura](https://github.com/hasura/graphql-engine).
 Jamstack clients interface with whitebrick-cloud through a remote schema stitched to the Hasura GraphQL API.
-The default Hasura client provides DDL functions out-of-the-box but achieves this by sending raw SQL to a schema endpoint which is not practical for multi-tenanted applications with fine-grained access control.
+The default Hasura client provides DDL functions out-of-the-box but achieves this by sending raw SQL over the wire which is not practical for multi-tenanted applications with varied access control.

 whitebrick-cloud uses the following technologies